NearHuscarl/nearacademy/README.md

 # [Near Academy]

-An [education website] to help students to pass the gruesome national exams by providing the latest sample tests and exercises with the support from a group of volunteering and talented teachers.
+An [education website] to help students prepare for the gruesome national exams by providing the latest sample tests and exercises with the support from a group of volunteering and talented teachers.
 Our mantra is: education should be free* and accessible for anyone, just like communism.

-*except teachers supporting.
+*except teacher supporting.
 They need something to eat.

-## Benefits
+## Features

 ### For Students